tensorflow/community/sigs/jvm/rfcs/20190510-tensor-buffers.md

   void copyTo(DoubleNdArray array);  // copy values of this array into `array`

   // Write operations
-  void set(double value, Object... indices);  // set the scalar value of this rank-0 array (or a slice of) void copy(DoubleStream stream);  // copy elements of `stream` into this array void copy(DoubleBuffer buffer);  // copy elements of `buffer` into this array void copy(double[] array);  // copy elements of `array` into this array
+  void put(double value, Object... indices);  // set the scalar value of this rank-0 array (or a slice of) void copy(DoubleStream stream);  // copy elements of `stream` into this array void copy(DoubleBuffer buffer);  // copy elements of `buffer` into this array void copy(double[] array);  // copy elements of `array` into this array